CloudLabsAI-Azure/Build-Custom-Knowledge-RAG-App-With-Azure-AI-Foundry/Instructions/Labs/Evaluate-and-Optimize-RAG-Performance.md

       >**Note**: Expect the evaluation to take around 5 - 10 minutes to complete.

-      >**Note**: If you weren't able to increase the tokens per minute limit for your model, you might see some time-out errors, which are expected.
+      >**Note**: You might see some time-out errors, which are expected.
 The evaluation script is designed to handle these errors and continue running.

 1. In the console output, you see an answer for each question, followed by a table with summarized metrics.
 (You might see different columns in your output.)